Concert pitch: 19th- and 20th-century standards

 An alternative pitch standard known as philosophical or scientific pitch fixes middle C at (that is, 2^{8} Hz), which places the A above it at approximately in equal temperament tuning.
 The appeal of this system is its mathematical idealism (the frequencies of all the Cs being powers of two).
 This never received the same official recognition as the French A = 435 Hz and has not been widely used.
 This tuning has been promoted unsuccessfully by the LaRouche movement's Schiller Institute under the name Verdi tuning since Italian composer Giuseppe Verdi had proposed a slight lowering of the French tuning system.
 However, the Schiller Institute's recommended tuning for A of 432 Hz uses the Pythagorean ratio of 27:16, rather than the logarithmic ratio of equal temperament tuning.

 British attempts at standardization in the 19th century gave rise to the old philharmonic pitch standard of about A = 452 Hz (different sources quote slightly different values), replaced in 1896 by the considerably lower new philharmonic pitch of A = 439 Hz.
 The high pitch was maintained by Sir Michael Costa for the Crystal Palace Handel Festivals, causing the withdrawal of the principal tenor Sims Reeves in 1877, though at singers' insistence the Birmingham Festival pitch was lowered and the organ retuned at that time.
 At the Queen's Hall in London, the establishment of the diapason normal for the Promenade Concerts in 1895 (and retuning of the organ to A = 435.5 at 15 °C, to be in tune with A = 439 in a heated hall) caused the Royal Philharmonic Society and others (including the Bach Choir, and the Felix Mottl and Arthur Nikisch concerts) to adopt the continental pitch.

 In England the term low pitch was used from 1896 onward to refer to the new Philharmonic Society tuning standard of A = 439 Hz at 68 °F, while "high pitch" was used for the older tuning of A = 452.4 Hz at 60 °F. Although the larger London orchestras were quick to conform to the new low pitch, provincial orchestras continued using the high pitch until at least the 1920s, and most brass bands were still using the high pitch in the mid-1960s.
-Highland pipe bands continue to use an even sharper tuning, around A = 470–480 Hz, over a semitone higher than A440.
-As a result, bagpipes are often perceived as playing in B♭ despite being notated in A (as if they were transposing instruments in D-flat), and are often tuned to match B♭ brass instruments when the two are required to play together.
+Highland pipe bands continue to use an even sharper tuning, around A = 470–480 Hz, over a semitone higher than A440 and close to B♭ (about 466.16 Hz) on that scale.

 In 1834 the Stuttgart Conference of the Society of German Natural Scientists and Physicians recommended C264 (A440) as the standard pitch based on Scheibler's studies with his Tonometer.
 For this reason A440 has been referred to as Stuttgart pitch or Scheibler pitch.